5803emma/milestone2-simongame/README.md

  - I used [Browserling](https://www.browserling.com/) to test the website across multiple browsers to ensure compatability and responsiveness.
  - All buttons across the site pages were manually tested and operational.
  - HTML and CSS code were checked on the [W3C Markup](https://validator.w3.org/) and [CSS Jigsaw](https://jigsaw.w3.org/css-validator/) validators.
-- Friends and family members played the game, opening it on different devices and browsers
+- Friends and family members played the game, opening it on different devices and browsers.
 - Jasmine testing was not implemented during this project due to time constraints but I intend to learn more about it in order to use in on future projects.

 #### Addressing Testing from User Stories